 Tester to compare Sink DUT’s EDID and Sink DUT WRITE_BURST data for HEV support modes.

-FAIL if both EDID and WRITE_BURST data have a similar HEV mode support information (e.g. EDID and WRITE_BURST both have VIC value of 95 for 2160p30).
+FAIL if both EDID and WRITE_BURST data have identical HEV mode support information (e.g. EDID and WRITE_BURST both have VIC value of 95 for 2160p30).

 Compare list of supported modes (either in EDID or in the WRITE_BURST data) to CDF.
 If there is a mismatch, then FAIL.
 Or if the list does not have all the modes as indicated in table 4-8 then FAIL.